 During the summer months you may also see the Speckled Wood Butterfly and Green Winged Fritillary Butterfly fluttering along the woodland rides and woodland edges.
 If you are very lucky you can see badgers late in the evening, when all is quiet.

-Of the 2500 acres on the Estate the vast majority is farmland and almost all of this is organically farmed by the National Trust.
 Grass and clover are used to put fertility back into the soil with the main crops being wheat, barley and oats.
 Without the use of chemicals many rare arable plants have started to make a comeback such as Broad Leaved Spurge, Venus in the Looking Glass, Weasel Snout and the Night Flowering Catchfly.

 Insects abound which provides food for the growing English Partridge Chicks, Yellowhammers, Skylarks and Linnets.
 You should also be able to see some Hares and if you are lucky some of our Barn Owls.